1. Common misunderstandings of NZ employment law

 1.2 Understanding employment contracts

-A common area of concern for international students who are working in New Zealand is their employment contract.
+A common area of concern for cross-border learners who are working in New Zealand is their employment contract.
 In a survey of more than 500 international students in New Zealand, Anderson (2019) found that more than 20% of students didn’t have an employment contract.
 The International Student Experience Survey 2021 similarly found that 14% of students have had a job in New Zealand without an employment agreement, with students from China being most likely to experience this.

 Be sure that international students know it’s a legal requirement that they have an employment agreement.
 Employment New Zealand is a good starting point for understanding the types of employment contracts, as well as employees’ rights and responsibilities.